NicolasReaItalo/CropDetect/README.md

 <h4> Build from source</h4>

-You must have 3.6 installed on your machine.
+You must have python 3.6 installed on your machine.

 In an empty directory execute the following commands :